Billy Wilder: 1950s

-In 1950, Wilder co-wrote and directed the cynical noir film Sunset Boulevard.
-It follows a reclusive silent film actress (Gloria Swanson), who dreams of a comeback with delusions of her greatness from a bygone era.
-She accompanies an aspiring screenwriter (William Holden), who becomes her gigolo partner.
-This critically acclaimed film was the final film Wilder collaborated with Brackett.
-The film was nominated for eleven Academy Awards; together Wilder and Brackett won the Academy Award for Best Original Screenplay.
+In 1950, Wilder co-wrote and directed the cynical noir Sunset Boulevard.
+It follows a reclusive silent film star (Gloria Swanson) with delusions of greatness from a bygone era, who dreams of a comeback.
+An aspiring screenwriter (William Holden) finds refuge at her decaying manse and agrees to write her next picture.
+It was the final film on which Wilder collaborated with Brackett.
+It was nominated for eleven Academy Awards; Wilder and Brackett won Best Original Screenplay.